Updated 15/11/2024

 - A discussion about whether to get your cat spayed or neutered, usually recommended around five to six months.

-- Your vet will also give you helpful tips and advice on everything from diet and litter box training to socialization and playtime.
+- Your vet will also give you helpful tips and advice on everything from dental care, diet, and litter box training to socialization and playtime.

-A kitten’s first vaccines usually cover feline leukemia, cat flu (FHV), feline calicivirus (FCV), and feline parvovirus (FPL), and a rabies shot is often added at around 16 weeks.
-Keep in mind that boosters might be needed to ensure long-term protection, depending on your location and your kitten’s health.
+A kitten’s first vaccines usually cover feline leukemia, cat flu (FHV), feline calicivirus (FCV), and feline parvovirus (FPL), and a rabies shot (depending on the country you live in) is often added at around 16 weeks.
+Keep in mind that boosters are needed to ensure long-term protection, depending on your location and your kitten’s health.

 How often should you take adult cats for a check up?